TheMcSebi/BlueMap-World-POI-Markers/README.md

 5. Open the `config/maps/overworld.conf` file and scroll to the bottom
 6. Replace the empty brackets (`{}`) with the copied text
 7. Run `java -jar BlueMap-<version>.jar -r` to update your map and add the markers
+8. Download the cubiomes-viewer github repository and copy the pngs from `rc/icons/` to your BlueMap `web/assets/` folder.

 By default, the script generates markers for the following structures:
 - stronghold